Addiction recovery services are available in or near Chicago

-Many individuals and families live in terror that the ‘outside world’ will uncover their problems with drug abuse, which is unfortunately due to the stigma of being classified as “an addict.”
+Many individuals and families live in terror that the outside world will uncover their problems with drug abuse, which is unfortunately due to the stigma of being classified as “an addict.”
 This is a standard reaction to drug abuse, but hiding problems with drug addiction frequently causes spite and anger between loved ones, friends, and the addict.
 An intervention may be the easiest way to get an addict to enter rehab, so we strongly recommend using a counselor, or an interventionist to conduct the intervention itself.

 The Warning Signs of Addiction

 Addiction is a complex disease, often chronic in nature, which affects the functioning of the brain and body.
 It also causes serious damage to families, relationships, schools, workplaces and neighborhoods.
 The most common symptoms of addiction are severe loss of control, continued use despite serious consequences, preoccupation with using, failed attempts to quit, tolerance and withdrawal.
 Addiction can be effectively prevented, treated and managed by healthcare professionals in combination with family or peer support.
 It’s important to understand that recreational drug and alcohol users are at risk and vulnerable to the psychological changes that take place when someone becomes addicted.
 Abusing alcohol and/or drugs on a daily basis puts you at risk of altered brain chemistry.
-The brain is rewired when someone ultimately crosses the line of control to addiction.
-Following the re-wiring process, an individual’s brain is convinced that it needs drugs or alcohol in order to stay alive.